DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/states/AK.md

 title: Alaska
 FIPS: '02'

+description: Much of the data on this site is limited to natural resource extraction on federal land, which represents 61.2% of all land in Alaska.
+Alaska also borders an offshore area with significant natural resource extraction, which may contribute to the state’s economy.
+tag:
+- oil
+- offshore
+- Alaska

 # this triggers whitelisting of nearby states to render in county maps
 # listing WA to ensure that neighbors is interpreted as a list
 neighbors: